Ramroot – Run Arch Linux Entirely From RAM!

 $ cd ramroot/bin/

 $ chmod +x ramroot-build $ chmod +x ramroot-enable

 Finally, run the following command to enable the Ramroot.

 Enter your sudo or root password when prompted.

 Now, reboot the system.
-At boot process, you will be asked to load the filesystem into RAM or not.
-Type “Y” to proceed.
+At boot process, you will be prompted to load the filesystem into RAM.
+Type “Yes” to proceed.

 Once root filesystem is loaded into the RAM, you will be landed into rootfs prompt.
 Please note that nothing will be saved after reboot.
-Because, now Linux is entirely loading from RAM, not from the local disk.
+Because our Arch Linux is entirely loading from RAM, not from the local disk.